Aadarsh9373/House-price-predication/README.md

 We can easily delete the column/row (if the feature or record is not much important).
 Filling the empty slots with mean/mode/0/NA/etc. (depending on the dataset requirement).

+Splitting Dataset into Training and Testing
+X and Y splitting (i.e. Y is the SalePrice column and the rest of the other columns are X)